Fighting for Fair Pay

 How far back can claims be made?

-Generally, under the FLSA, you are entitled to make claims for the period extending back two or three years from the date your arbitration is filed.
-A defendant may argue that any alleged violations were not willful and that claims should only be limited to a two-year period preceding the filing of your arbitration.
+Generally, under the FLSA, you are entitled to make claims for the period extending back two or three years from the date your claim is filed.
+A defendant may argue that any alleged violations were not willful and that claims should only be limited to a two-year period preceding your filing.
 This two- or three-year period is called the “statute of limitations.”

 What is arbitration?